 Many times, we meet with a project owner who isn’t really sure what questions to ask us to truly qualify our experience.
 In the public sector, there is typically a request for a proposal or quote that covers the basic groundwork of experience, firm history, and financial stability that helps them narrow down potential contractors.
 However, when working with the private sector, they don’t always have the same format for selecting contractors for their projects.
-That is why we put together 5 questions that we wished every project owner should ask before selecting a general contractor for a future project.
+That is why we put together 5 questions that we wished every project owner would ask before selecting a general contractor for a future project.

 1 – What is your company’s experience?